Liedev/beforum/README.md

 ## Project

-### Goal

 The goal of the project was to deliver a static website to a client.
+Togheter with my fellow students <a href="http://www.stijnbeckers.digital/" target="_blank">Stijn</a> and <a href="https://jarnopeeters.be/" target="_blank">Jarno</a> we created a one pager with some bootstrap integration.
+From all the students our project was selected for publication.
+<a href="http://beforum.be/" target="_blank">Check the site</a>